 Has this article whetted your appetite to find out more?

-Join Save the Wyre Lighthouse Facebook group – where you’ll be able to see lots of fascinating photos of Wyre Light over the years.
+See lots of fascinating photos of Wyre Light over the years.
 Read real stories of the people who worked there and were connected to it.
+Local fishermen and photographers also share amazing shots of the lighthouse in the group.

 Wyre Light (Photo: Mark Kimber)